 or realized by something narrowly physical

-or is one and the same as instances I1, I2, I3,…In (of properties or relations P1, P2, P3,…Pn, respectively), every one of which is either narrowly physical or realized by something narrowly physical.
+or is one and the same as the existence of instances I1, I2, I3,…In (of properties or relations P1, P2, P3,…Pn, respectively), every one of which is either narrowly physical or realized by something narrowly physical.

 But such a formulation is unnecessary and misleading.
-It obscures the fact that, if the existence of X just is (i.e., =) the existence of Y1, Y2, Y3,…Yn, then realization physicalists may stop speaking of X as such without reducing their ontological commitments; and if they may do so and the existence of Y1, Y2, Y3,…Yn is consistent with physicalism for independent reasons, then they do not need a third disjunct in their formulation of physicalism to handle X. In the case at hand, if realization’s holding between physical state-token p and mental state-token m just is the holding of the four conditions described by claims i) through iv) in section 2, then it is open to realization physicalists to acknowledge the existence of those four conditions but then to shut up—or at least to utter nothing containing the term “realize”.
+It obscures the fact that, if the existence of X just is (i.e., =) the existence of Y1, Y2, Y3,…Yn, then realization physicalists may stop speaking of X as such without reducing their ontological commitments; and if they may do so, and the existence of Y1, Y2, Y3,…Yn is consistent with physicalism for independent reasons, then they do not need a third disjunct in their formulation of physicalism to handle X. In the case at hand, if realization’s holding between physical state-token p and mental state-token m just is the holding of the four conditions described by claims i) through iv) in section 2, then it is open to realization physicalists to acknowledge the existence of those four conditions but then to shut up—or at least to utter nothing containing the term “realize”.
 And since each of the four conditions is consistent with physicalism, no further problem remains for realization physicalists.
 You might worry that, if this move is possible, realization can’t be much of a relation.
 And I would entirely agree; but it gets the job done.

 But if the last five paragraphs are correct, what in that case is wrong with Polger’s argument for thinking that the Lynch-Glasgow requirement on a formulation of physicalism (that tokens of R be consistent with physicalism) can’t in principle be met?
 Polger’s argument is dilemmatic, and the relevant portion is this: